Germany or France?

 - Route des Vins.
 Alsace is known for its wines, so take trips out to the picturesque wine villages with ruined castles dominating the countryside of the Vosges.

 - Car enthusiasts should visit the outstanding Cité de l’Automobile, the National Schlumpf Collection in Mulhouse.
-The Bugatties, made locally, are stunning.
+The Bugattis, made locally, are stunning.

 - Centre Pompidou-Metz.
 This outpost of the Pompidou Centre in Paris has superb regularly changing exhibitions.
 It's very near and makes a good add-on trip.
 As a bonus, it's in the charming city of Metz.